 Anodized Aluminum Frame

-Below is the selection of panel colors available.
+Below is our collection of panel colors.
 Black granite is the standard, but you may substitute any color at no additional charge.
 Also, you can have a custom background laminated to your back panel for a personalized look.

-Aluminum completely surrounds edges with plenty of room for sealant inside the frame if desired to prevent warping or swelling with extreme moisture.
+Aluminum surrounds the edges with plenty of room for sealant inside the frame (if desired) to prevent warping or swelling with extreme moisture.

 Cambridge Cherry